dotnet/csharplang/spec/expressions.md

 Shift operations never cause overflows and produce the same results in checked and unchecked contexts.

-When the left operand of the &gt;&gt; operator is of a signed integral type, the operator performs an *arithmetic* shift right wherein the value of the most significant bit (the sign bit) of the operand is propagated to the high-order empty bit positions.
-When the left operand of the &gt;&gt; operator is of an unsigned integral type, the operator performs a *logical* shift right wherein high-order empty bit positions are always set to zero.
-To perform the opposite operation of that inferred from the operand type, explicit casts can be used. \[*Example*: If x is a variable of type int, the operation unchecked((int)((uint)x &gt;&gt; y)) performs a logical shift right of x. *end example*\]
+When the left operand of the >> operator is of a signed integral type, the operator performs an *arithmetic* shift right wherein the value of the most significant bit (the sign bit) of the operand is propagated to the high-order empty bit positions.
+When the left operand of the >> operator is of an unsigned integral type, the operator performs a *logical* shift right wherein high-order empty bit positions are always set to zero.
+To perform the opposite operation of that inferred from the operand type, explicit casts can be used.
+If x is a variable of type int, the operation unchecked((int)((uint)x >> y)) performs a logical shift right of x.

 Lifted (§12.4.8) forms of the unlifted predefined shift operators defined above are also predefined.